Scrum Master vs Project Manager: Key Differences

 Starting from project initiation, the scope of requirements, time management, schedules, quality Risk management, and much more.
 Project managers are sometimes responsible for project support and team management.

-The Project managers focus on Project Initiation, Planning, Execution, Monitoring, and Closure.
+The project managers focus on Project Initiation, Planning, Execution, Monitoring, and Closure.
 In the Project Initiation phase, the development teams create a business case that can justify the needs of the client and study it to prove that the case can be executed in a predefined time and cost.

 6.1 Project Planning Process